NanoSim/SOFT5/doc/manual/02_soft_introduction.md

 # SOFT5 Features

 ## Entities
-An entity contains information about data.
-It does not contain the actual data, but describes what the different data fields are, in terms of name, data types, units, dimensionality etc. Information about data is often called meta data.
+An entity can be a single thing or object that represents something physical or nonphysical, concretely or abstract.
+The entity contains information about the data that constitutes the state of thing it describes.
+The entity does not contain the actual data, but describes what the different data fields are, in terms of name, data types, units, dimensionality etc. Information about data is often called meta data.
 Formal meta data enables for the correct interpretation of a set of data, which otherwise would be unreadable if not serialized in the correct and often undocumented way.

 An example of an entity is a 'Atom', which can be defined as something that has a position, an atomic number (which characterizes the